Support for Russia in the Russo-Ukrainian war: South Ossetia

+South Ossetia (a partially recognized state in the South Caucasus) has assisted Russia's invasion of Ukraine.
+President Anatoly Bibilov, announced on 26 March 2022 that South Ossetian troops had been sent to assist Russia in its invasion of Ukraine.

 Sanction circumvention through third countries

 Putin and Chinese leader Xi Jinping at the 16th BRICS summit in Kazan, Russia.
 Most of the Global South countries took a neutral position towards the war and maintained good relations with Russia.

 In 2023, the European Union identified that Chinese and UAE firms were supplying weapon components to Russia.

 Russia imports sensitive electronics, machinery, auto parts, and defence equipment from India.
 Trade like oil sales has surged since 2022, boosting revenue for Russian state-owned companies.
 To bypass sanctions and manage its currency surplus, Russia pays in rupees, supporting both civilian and military needs.
 Retuers reported in July 2025 that according to Indian customs data, an Indian company shipped military use explosive compounds valued at $1.4 million to Russia in December 2024.

+In July 2025, U.S. President Donald Trump criticized India over its continued oil trade with Russia despite Western sanctions.
+On 14 July, he threatened tariffs and secondary sanctions on countries purchasing Russian oil if Russia did not agree to a ceasefire within 50 days.

 Russia has continued to make billions from fossil fuel exports to the West.
 Ukraine's Western allies have paid Russia more for its hydrocarbons than they have given Ukraine in aid.
 In 2025 Slovakia and Hungary rejected an EU plan to phase out deliveries of Russian gas via Turkey by 2028.
 "Laundromat refineries" in Turkey and India process Russian crude and sell the refined fuel on to sanctioning countries.
 Russia has also developed partnerships with India and UAE that actively support its efforts to evade sanctions.

 Since the outbreak of the invasion, the Maldives has offered refuge to Russian tourists and oligarchs, allowing and increasing Russian tourist flights into the country.
 Maldives' economy is dependent on tourism and has rejected cutting ties to Russian tourists.